marcselis/Easywave2MQTT/README.md

 It is possible to get this Addon running in Home Assistant without any programming skills, but it does require some advanced tinkering.
 The reason for that is that this plugin requires knowledge of the Easywave devices in your house and I haven't yet been able to figure out how this configuration can be done from within Home Assistent.

 So, for now, the only way to do it, is to manually alter the contents of the `appsettings.json` file that is embedded in the `addon/Easywave2MQTT/app.tar.gz` archive.

-Extract the appsettings.json file from that archive, and alter the `Devices` setting according to your setup.
+1. Extract the appsettings.json file from that archive.
+2. Alter the `Devices` setting according to your setup.
 My setup is available as a reference, to help you figure out what configuration is needed.
-See the [Configuration]()
+See the [Configuration](#configuration) for more detailed information.
+3. Overwrite the `appsettings.json` file in the archive with your modified version.
+4. Copy the complete `Easywave2MQTT` folder from the `addon` subfolder to your [Home Assistant addons share](\\homeassistant\addons).
+(You'll need to have the Samba addon running for this).
+5. Go to Home Assistant and open the Home Assitant Add-on Store.
+6. In the top righthand corner, press the Menu button (the one with the 3 dots).
+7. Choose `Check for updates`.
+8. The add-on should become visible after a few seconds under the topic `Local add-ons`.
+9. Click the `Easywave2MQTT` add-on and press `Install`.
+(This step might take a few minutes).
+10. Switch to the `Configuration` tab in the top and fix the `serialport` & `mqtt*` settings to match your setup.
+11. Press `Save` in the bottom-right to save your settings.
+12. Switch back to the `Information` tab in the top, and press `(Re)Start` to start the add-on.
+13. After a few seconds, check the logs and scroll to the bottom.
+There should be a line saying the Eldat Transceiver was detected.

+**Good luck!**

 ## Advanced Topics

 ### Debugging

 - Check that you have the following tools available:
   - [.NET 7.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)
   - A code editor, like [Visual Studio Code](https://code.visualstudio.com/) or [Visual Studio](https://visualstudio.microsoft.com/), if you want to make changes.
+- Attach the [RX09 USB Transceiver](https://www.eldat.de/produkte/schnittstellen/rx09e_en.html) to your developer PC and make sure you have the drivers installed (can be downloaded from the page in the link).
   - Update the contents of the `appsettings.json` file.
 See the [Configuration Section](#configuration) for more information.
 - You should be able to test and debug this project under both Windows & Linux without any code changes.